peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

-<a id="DivideToExponent_PeterO_Numbers_EDecimal_long"></a>
+<a id="DivideToExponent_PeterO_Numbers_EDecimal_int"></a>
 ### DivideToExponent

     public PeterO.Numbers.EDecimal DivideToExponent(
         PeterO.Numbers.EDecimal divisor,
-        long desiredExponentSmall);
+        int desiredExponentInt);

-Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 64-bit signed integer) to the result, using the half-even rounding mode.
+Divides two arbitrary-precision decimal numbers, and gives a particular exponent (expressed as a 32-bit signed integer) to the result, using the half-even rounding mode.

 <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

- * <i>desiredExponentSmall</i>: The desired exponent.
+ * <i>desiredExponentInt</i>: The desired exponent.
 A negative number places the cutoff point to the right of the usual decimal point (so a negative number means the number of decimal places to round to).
 A positive number places the cutoff point to the left of the usual decimal point.

 <b>Return Value:</b>